Irish Terrier vs Irish Setter: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Irish Terrier and Irish Setter based on their distinct physical builds and metabolic profiles.
 Irish Terrier at Medium (25-27 lbs) needs caloric intake calibrated to their high activity level, while Irish Setter at Large (60-70 lbs) requires nutrition matched to their high (1-2 hours daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Irish Terrier's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Irish Setter may benefit from diets supporting Orthopedic Conditions.
+Irish Terrier's tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Irish Setter may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements